dblock/code.dblock.org/_posts/2010/2010-11-09-appsecinc-community-msi-extensions-12-released.markdown

 We take our custom actions seriously.

 This is the second open-source release of our [community MSI custom actions and WIX extensions](https://github.com/dblock/msiext/).
-Here’re some highlights.
+Here are some highlights.

 - Added support for SQL error commands and sqlvariant in all ODBC and SQLServer custom actions and extensions.
 - Corrected a number of issues with SQL Server 2000 in ODBC custom actions and extensions.